-Reconciliation of GAAP to non-GAAP financial measures
+Reconciliation of GAAP to non-GAAP financial measures\

 The Company presents its financial results in accordance with U.S. GAAP.
 However, management believes that additional non-GAAP measures are widely accepted financial indicators used by investors and analysts to analyze and compare companies on the basis of operating performance and liquidity, and that these measures may be used by investors to make informed investment decisions.
-The following tables reconcile our GAAP financial information with non-GAAP financial information used in this Proxy Statement.
+The following tables reconcile our GAAP financial information with non-GAAP financial information with non-GAAP financial information used in this Proxy Statement.